 iPhone X design, but better

 - Glass rear with plenty of unique colours

 - Just 7.8mm thick

 When the also-impressive Huawei Mate 10 Pro launched in the latter half of 2017, it brought with it a glass back.
 That's been the flavour of recent smartphones: from the Apple iPhone X to the LG V30S and Samsung Galaxy S9.
-And that's the look that Huawei has gone for in the P20, too, albeit without wireless charging (an odd decision, just as it was in the Mate 10 Pro).
+And that's the look that Huawei has gone for in the P20, too, albeit without wireless charging – something that you'll find in the more recent and larger form-factor Mate 20 Pro.

 Nonetheless, wireless charging or not, that rear glass looks great.
-And while we thought that trio of cameras - Huawei's calling card in the P20, but more on that later - might look like someone had superglued some extras on as a joke, in hand it looks great.
+And while we thought that trio of cameras – Huawei's calling card in the P20, but more on that later – might look like someone had superglued some extras on, in hand it looks great (and better than the 'hob cooker' four piece onm the Mate 20).
 The in-line Leica and Huawei logos help to soften the vertical arrangement from looking too heavy to the top corner.
 Indeed, our only moan about the lenses all being to one side is that the phone wobbles about when it's sat flat on a tabletop.

 Visually speaking, then, the Huawei P20 Pro has more than a few iPhone X design similarities.
 But, and as we said when we first previewed the phone, the P20 Pro "takes the iPhone design and evolves it".
 Kudos where it's due, the P20 Pro has its own look and feel, while simultaneously taking many of the best bits from the competition and successfully adapting them for the better.